defold/doc/docs/en/manuals/workflow.md

 ## Synchronizing

 ::: important
 Project synchronization is only available for projects hosted on the Defold Dashboard.
 Projects hosted on GitHub or in other Git repositories will not be able to use synchronization.
+There are however many excellent external tools for working with Git repositories with [GitHub Desktop](https://desktop.github.com/), [GitTower](https://www.git-tower.com), [Git Kraken](https://www.gitkraken.com/git-client) and [SourceTree](https://www.sourcetreeapp.com/) being some of the more popular ones.
 :::

 To synchronize your project means that the project files are brought into sync with the project as it looks on the server.
 You should synchronize if: